 Restriction site analysis of polymerase chain reaction (PCR) products from a conserved region of the cytochrome b gene has been used for the specific identification of sole (Solea solea), European plaice (Pleuronectes platessa), flounder (Platichthys flesus), and Greenland halibut (Reinhardtius hippoglossoides).
 PCR amplification of the cytochrome b gene using a universal primer together with a primer specifically designed as a part of this study produced a 201-bp fragment in all species analyzed.
 Digestions of the PCR products with Sau3Al, BsmAl, Rsal, and Mn/l endonucleases, followed by agarose gel electrophoresis of the digested PCR products, yielded specific profiles that enabled direct identification of each species analyzed.

-Polymerase Chain Reaction–Restriction Fragment Length Polymorphism Analysis of a 16S rRNA Gene Fragment for Authentication of Four Clam Species
+Polymerase Chain Reaction–Restriction Fragment Length Polymorphism Analysis of a Short Fragment of the Cytochrome b Gene for Identification of Flatfish Species

 - Views Icon Views

 ANA CÉSPEDES, TERESA GARCÍA, ESTHER CARRERA, ISABEL GONZÁLEZ, BERNABÉ SANZ, PABLO E. HERNÁNDEZ, ROSARIO MARTÍN; Polymerase Chain Reaction–Restriction Fragment Length Polymorphism Analysis of a Short Fragment of the Cytochrome b Gene for Identification of Flatfish Species.
 J Food Prot 1 December 1998; 61 (12): 1684–1685. doi: https://doi.org/10.4315/0362-028X-61.12.1684